sel8888/harmonic-shape-transform-2026-koncept/README.md

 GPL‑3.0

 ## License

+- **Non-commercial use:** CC BY-NC 4.0 — free for research, education, open source
+- **Commercial use:** contact Pavel.krahulik.cestiny@gmail.com for a commercial license
-This project is released under the GNU General Public License v3.0 (GPL‑3.0).
+- **Exception:** Blender Foundation and open source projects may use under GPL-3.0 This project is released under the GNU General Public License v3.0 (GPL‑3.0).

 Commercial use, proprietary redistribution, or closed-source modifications are not permitted.
 Any reuse or modification must remain open-source under GPL‑3.0 and must credit the original author.